 The following example shows how to start a session using links if cookies are disabled.
 The -useAuto parameter will first try setting a cookie and decorate the links on the current page.
 If the session cookie is found on subsequent page loads, it will be used and the links on the page will not be decorated.
-If the cookie cannot be found, then links will be used to propagate the session.
+If the cookie cannot be found, the session will be propagated with links.